cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-vue.md

 ##### Slot Props

 - `resultSet`: A `resultSet` is an object containing data obtained from the query.
-[ResultSet](@cubejs-client-core#result-set) object provides a convient interface for data munipulation.
+[ResultSet](@cubejs-client-core#result-set) object provides a convenient interface for data manipulation.

 #### Empty Slot

-This slot functions as a empty/loading state in which if the query is loading or empty you can show something in the meantime
+This slot functions as a empty/loading state in which if the query is loading or empty so you can show something in the meantime.

 #### Error Slot

+This slot will be rendered if any error happens while the query is loading or rendering.

 ##### Slot Props

-- `error`: will show the details from error.
+- `error`: the error.
-- `sqlQuery`: will show tried query
+- `sqlQuery`: the attempted query.

 ### Example
 ```js